the1lab/1lab/src/1Lab/Type.lagda.md

   public
 ```

-`Type`{.Agda} is, of course, a type itself, so it's a natural question
+`Type`{.Agda} is a type itself, so it's a natural question to ask: does
-to ask: does it belong to a universe?
+it belong to a universe?
 The answer is _yes_.
-However, Type
+However, Type can not
-can not belong to itself, or we could reproduce Russell's Paradox, as is
+belong to itself, or we could reproduce Russell's Paradox, as is done
-done [in this module].
+[in this module].

 [in this module]: agda://1Lab.Counterexamples.Russell